Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Thought-Aligner

 \subsection{Dataset Construction}

-\textbf{Instruction Generation.} High-quality datasets are foundational for \textit{Thought-Aligner}'s effective operation.
-We select ten typical scenarios covering most practical agent interactions (see Appendix \ref{scenarios} for details).
-To enhance data diversity, we use DeepSeek-R1, one of the state-of-the-art large reasoning models, to generate $5,000$ high-quality task instructions \(I\), ensuring their rationality, feasibility, and practicality (detailed in Appendix \ref{instruction_generateion}).
-These instructions require agents to complete specific tasks through multi-step interactions and external tool invocations.
-Unlike content safety, our research focuses on behavioral safety, emphasizing implicit risks during normal task execution rather than explicit jailbreak attempts \cite{li2024llm, gibbs2024emerging, mazeika2024harmbench,chao2024jailbreakbench,zou2023universal}.
+Obtaining high-quality safety-critical thoughts across diverse scenarios is challenging: The model must correct unsafe thoughts without collapsing into generic refusals.
+To address this, we build a preference dataset that couples instructions, trajectories, and annotated constructive corrections, training the model to produce safe alternatives that satisfy the user's underlying intent.

-\textbf{Behavioral Trajectory Generation.} Next, we further utilize DeepSeek-R1 to generate behavioral trajectories for these $5,000$ instructions under the ReAct framework.
-In each interaction cycle, the model generates a thought, executes a tool action, and returns an observation.
-The model explicitly evaluates the safety risk of each thought, labeling it as safe or unsafe.
-For unsafe thoughts, the model also provides explanations and corresponding corrected safe thoughts.
-We define historical trajectory data \(h_{i}=(T_0, O_0, T_1, O_1,\dots,T_{i},O_{i})\) to provide context during thought evaluation.
-Safe and unsafe thoughts are annotated, forming the basis for training \textit{Thought-Aligner}.
+\textbf{Instruction Generation.} We generate a diverse set of safety-critical instructions spanning ten agent risk categories and covering common agent interactions (see Appendix \ref{scenarios} for details).
+To enhance diversity, we use four state-of-the-art LLMs (DeepSeek-R1, Qwen3-235B-A22B, GPT-4.1 and Claude-Sonnet-4) to generate over $20,000$ task instructions \(I\), ensuring their rationality, feasibility, and practicality (see Appendix \ref{instruction_generateion}).
+To improve robustness, we combine templates from existing safety benchmarks and task-specific scenarios, and augment them with realistic constraints based on sensitive information and environment-specific conditions.
+This yields a set of instructions that can elicit both benign and risky behaviors under standard agent prompting.
+Unlike content safety, we focus on behavioral safety, emphasizing implicit risks during normal task execution rather than explicit jailbreak attempts \cite{li2024llm, gibbs2024emerging, mazeika2024harmbench,chao2024jailbreakbench,zou2023universal}.

-\textbf{Manual Review and Filtering.} After generating behavioral trajectories, multiple human annotators perform cross-validation reviews to ensure data quality.
-Based on these reviews, we extract task instructions, original and corrected thoughts, and observations to construct the fine-tuning datasets.
+\textbf{Behavioral Trajectory Generation.} Given the instruction set and the risk–safety rules prompt, we instantiate ReAct-style agents \cite{yao2023react} from the four base LLMs and simulate their execution.
+At each interaction step $i$, the agent generates a thought $T_i$, executes an action $A_i$, and receives an observation $O_i$, forming trajectories $\tau = \{I, (T_0, A_0, O_0), \dots, (T_n, A_n, O_n)\}$.
+We define the historical context up to step $i$ as $h_{i} = (T_0, O_0, T_1, O_1, \dots, T_{i}, O_{i})$, which serves as the conditioning context when assessing each thought.
+To obtain thought-level safety supervision, we further prompt the models to explicitly assess the safety of each thought given $(I, h_i, T_i)$, labeling it as \emph{safe} or \emph{unsafe}.
+For unsafe thoughts, the model additionally outputs a natural-language explanation and a corrected safe thought.
+This procedure yields step-wise annotations of safe and unsafe thoughts under both benign prompts and adversarial settings (e.g., prompt injection and environment-based perturbations), providing rich coverage of realistic failure patterns and forming the training signal for \textit{Thought-Aligner}.